First-Year Program Fall Course Descriptions

 This course will examine the role of the United States in world affairs from the 20th century to the present in order to understand both the causes of historical events and context for current issues in international relations.
 The class will focus on the interplay of social, political, economic, military, humanitarian, and other factors in shaping American foreign policy over time, and encourage students to start to think about the impact they may want to have on the world in their lives.
 By considering how shared social ideas about self and other, friend and enemy, and threat and opportunity, have evolved in US political culture and shaped America's world role, students will develop skills to think critically about these processes as global citizens and scholars, and about their own individual identities, principles, and potential in the world.

 This course will examine the earliest and coldest days of the Cold War, a period extending from the end of World War II in 1945 to the signing of the Nuclear Test Ban Treaty in 1963, through a sampling of historical texts and American movies made during that time.
 Movies are often more than just mindless escapism: the stories and texts continually recast by our culture not only entertain but also can provide a window into who we are, and were.
 We will look at how the motion pictures of the day reflected the major preoccupations of the early Cold War era, chief among them dealing with nuclear weapons, responding to the Soviet communist threat and undertaking America’s new responsibilities abroad, as well as enjoying prosperity and mobility at home in the new suburbs while spawning a generation that eventually would be called the “boomers.”
-Special attention will be paid to the noir films of the 1940s and 1950s, family melodramas such as Mildred Pierce and Rebel Without a Cause, science fiction films of the 1950s such as The Day the Earth Stood Still, and nuclear war films such as On the Beach and Dr. Strangelove.
+Over the course of the semester, you will watch one film every weekend and write a short paper about a theme related to it.
+Films range from midcentury noir and family melodramas to science fiction and Oscar winners.
+The class is almost entirely discussion-based, so come ready to contribute!

 What counts as noise?
 Is it the sound of birds outside your window at 4:00am?
 What about loud music on a street corner in the middle of the afternoon?
 Or a group of friends laughing in a library?
 The answers to these questions aren’t cut and dry.
 The category of “noise” is subjective and revealing: who defines what is noise and what isn’t?
 Who makes noise and who doesn’t?
 Who is able to escape noise and who must suffer through endless cacophony?
-The course is designed around two related themes.
-The first is interrogating the category of noise.
-How has the concept of noise been constructed as a way to define and separate groups of people?
+The course is designed to explore the complicated boundaries of noise and the larger implications of describing something, or someone, as noisy.
 We will turn to a wide range of sources that explore how the idea of noise has been linked to larger worldviews such as racial ideologies and class distinctions.
 We will build from this general background to consider the world around us through sound.
 Drawing on models such as The London Sound Survey and “The Roaring Twenties” – which maps the historical sounds of New York City – we will explore and document both historical and contemporary sounds of St. Lawrence University and Canton, NY.
 What can focusing on sound help us discover about how the world around us is structured?

 Courses in "Visionary Ventures: New Advances & Entrepreneurship" explore ways to reimagine the “old”, develop the “new”, and think about ways to move from “it’s always been done this way” to “how could this be different."